Hannah Berner

 Hannah Lucy Berner (born August 12, 1991) is an American comedian, television personality, podcast host, and author.
-She is best known for her and Paige DeSorbo's podcast Giggly Squad, and her Netflix special We Ride At Dawn.
+She is best known for her and Paige DeSorbo's podcast Giggly Squad and her Netflix special We Ride At Dawn.
 She also appeared on Summer House.

 Early life

-Berner was born and raised in Brooklyn, New York (except for two years she spent in Florida in her teens, where she trained for a professional tennis career).
+Berner was born and raised in Park Slope, Brooklyn, New York City (except for two years she spent in Florida in her teens, where she trained for a professional tennis career).
 Her mother is Lenore DiLeo Berner, a jazz singer and a former principal at MS51 (William Alexander Middle School in Brooklyn).
 Her father, Dan Berner, is a Lubin School of Business graduate.
 She has a younger brother named Daniel.

-She attended the Beacon School and then the University of Wisconsin, where she played tennis and pursued a Bachelor's Degree in Communication Arts Rhetoric with a Certificate in Gender and Women's Studies.
+She attended the Beacon School and then the University of Wisconsin, where she played tennis and pursued a bachelor's degree in communication arts rhetoric with a certificate in gender and women's studies.

 Career

 Early in Berner's career, she worked at the digital media company Betches.
 Then, she appeared on seasons 3 through 5 of Summer House.
 She also has become very popular on TikTok and other social media sites for her comedy interview bits, like "Han on the Street."

-Berner's stand-up comedy Netflix special was released on July 9, 2024.
+Berner's Netflix stand-up comedy special We Ride at Dawn was released on July 9, 2024.
 It premiered at #2 on the Netflix charts.

 She also hosts two hit podcasts - one she hosts with Paige DeSorbo (another Summer House alum) named Giggly Squad and another she hosts with her husband, named Berner Phone with Des Bishop.
 They have garnered over 100 million combined downloads.
+Berner and DeSorbo won Podcast of the Year for Giggly Squad at the 2026 iHeart Podcast Awards.